-Situated in the village of Glinton, just north of Peterborough, Arthur Mellows Village College (AMVC) stands as a testament to the enduring vision of the 'Village College' movement.
+Situated in the village of Glinton, just north of Peterborough, Arthur Mellows Village College (AMVC) stands as a sign of the enduring vision of the 'Village College' movement.
 Founded on the principle that the school should be the heart of its community, it serves over 1,700 students aged 11 to 18.
 The campus combines the architectural legacy of its 1949 origins with modern expansions, reflecting a school that respects tradition while meeting contemporary demands.

 The college is part of the Four Cs Multi-Academy Trust, a partnership that supports its operational strength.
 Rated Outstanding in four out of five areas in its May 2025 Ofsted inspection, AMVC is consistently oversubscribed.
 It draws families not just from Glinton but from the wider Peterborough area who value its reputation for discipline, strong A-level outcomes, and clear community values.

 Arrival at Helpston Road reveals a school that feels settled in its landscape.
 The site is expansive, allowing the large student body of nearly 1,700 to disperse without feeling overcrowded.
-The atmosphere during lesson changes is purposeful; staff presence is visible, and the 'Village College' ethos fosters a sense of shared ownership over the environment.
+The atmosphere during lesson changes is purposeful; staff presence is visible, and the 'Village College' ethos encourages a sense of shared ownership over the environment.
 Students here are expected to contribute to the wider life of the college, not merely attend lessons.

 Mr John Gilligan, appointed Head of College in September 2023, leads with a focus on high standards and consistency.
 The leadership structure, supported by the Trust, emphasises traditional values of courtesy and uniform.
 Boys wear ties and blazers; girls wear a specific college skirt or trousers, and adherence to these codes is strictly monitored.
 This is not a relaxed, casual environment but one where presentation is seen as a proxy for attitude.